eddiecorrigall/xlsx-populate/README.md

 cell.setFormula("SUM(A1:A5)");
 // set shared index at cell
 cell.setFormula(null, null, 0);
+// set shared formula at cell and along 10 rows from the formula position cell.setFormula("A2/B2", null, 0, [cell, cell.getRelativeCell(10,0)])
 // at row 5, set value at column A to 'abc' and B to 123 sheet.setColumnValues(5, {A: "abc", B: 123});
 // extend the existing shared formulas at F2, G2, H2, I2, J2, and K2 along 433 rows